 From experience over a number of years, I have found that I can assist with the majority of breastfeeding problems by working with you to adjust fit and hold (attachment and positioning).
-If breastfeeding is not working for you as you had hoped, please let me know and I can see you within 24-48 hours.
+If breastfeeding is not working for you as you had hoped, please be in touch so that I can see you as soon as possible.
 It is important to get issues sorted quickly so that you are able to continue breastfeeding.
+The longer that issues continue, the more complex they can be to assist with.

 The following Facebook groups are also helpful places to find support: